156: Locomotives for Heads

 Opening War Theme

-Recorded in Shanghai, China by RTB45 and used pursuant to a Creative Commons CC BY 3.0 license.
+Performed by The Musicians from Marlboro and used pursuant to a Creative Commons CC BY-NC-ND 3.0 license.
 Source.

 Closing War Theme